yncreahdf-robotics/flotte_M2_2020-2021-superviseur/README.md

     docker build --tag ros:mykinetic

-Next go to your wanted directory and pull your repo in this directory.
+Next go to your wanted directory and pull your repo from your branche to one directory.

     git pull <yourrepo>